replayio/devtools/docs/contributing.md

 ## Issue Labeling Guide

-### **Parent Categories**
+All issues have labels according to what category they fall into.
+We do this for ease of organizing and assigning issues as well as to keep track of high priority bugs that need to be fixed immediately.
+Refer to the examples list below to see what some issues might be labeled.
+You can find descriptions for each label in this [list](https://github.com/RecordReplay/devtools/issues/labels).

-Every issue will have at least a parent category and may have a more granular child category.
+Every issue will have at least a parent category (pink labels) and may have a more granular child category (blue labels).

-The more granular categories would be labeled according to this list.
-Underlined is the name of the label and below it is the list of what that label encompasses.
+The more granular categories would be labeled according to what specific feature of the app is having an issue.

-### **Overarching category labels:**
-*Color code for these labels are #D876E3*

-<u>Bug</u>
-- All bugs

-<u>Feature</u>
-- New feature requests

-<u>Tooling</u>
-- Tests
-- Logrocket

-<u>UI Polish</u>
-- Anything UI that isn't broken or functionality related

-<u>Performance</u>
-- Lagging and other performance issues

-### **Labels for Bug or Feature:**
-*Color code for these labels are #CCEBFF*

-<u>Debugger</u>
-- Sidebar Panel and all its contents
-- Accordions
-- Editor

-<u>Viewer</u>
-- Issues related *specifically* to the viewer that don't carry over to Debug mode

-<u>Comments</u>
-- Comments / Transcripts in both View and Debug mode

-<u>Elements</u>
-- Anything within the Elements panel
-- Inspector

-<u>Console</u>
-- Anything within the Console Panel

-<u>Timeline</u>
-- The Timeline in both View and Debug mode

-<u>Video</u>
-- The Video player in both View and Debug mode

-<u>Account</u>
-- User's dashboard and profile

 ### **Examples:**
-- Jack can't expand a node in the sources tree: ["bug", "debugger"]
+- Ron can't expand a node in the sources tree: ["bug", "debugger"]
-- Jill can't fastforward the timeline on play mode: ["bug", "timeline"]
+- Anne can't fastforward the timeline on play mode: ["bug", "timeline"]
-- The hill wants to make it rain glitter from the screen when it hovers over comments in play mode: ["feature", "comments"]
+- Leslie wants to make it rain glitter from the screen when she hovers over comments in play mode: ["feature", "comments"]
-- Jack would like to right click and inspect on Viewer mode: ["feature", "viewer"]
+- Andy would like to right click and inspect on Viewer mode: ["feature", "viewer"]
+- Donna notices an error in the console every time she hovers over the source code: ["bug", "editor"]
+- Tom wants to custom theme his Replay just like he would his IDE: ["feature", "UI Polish"]
+- April's browser crashes when she tries to play a video': ["bug", "P1", "browser", "video"]
+- Garry's recording list on his dashboard won't show him all of his recordings: ["bug", "account"]